mnowotka/epyper/README.md

 This command will install latest stable version with all dependencies.
 You can of course clone development version from github but it's not guaranteed to be working.

+Another option is use `PIP` to install latestest version from github, like this:

+    sudo pip install git+https://github.com/mnowotka/epyper.git

 How to use it?
 --------